nemuru-eng/checkout-js-example/02-using_payment_methods/README.md

 ## Step 4: Mount the payment intent process

-When the customer selects a payment method and clicks your 'pay' button, you can then create a payment intent via server-side call (this attaches a payment intent to checkout session).
+When the customer selects a payment method and clicks your 'pay' button, you can then create a payment intent via server-side call (this attaches a payment intent to Checkout Session).

 After creating the payment intent, you can mount the payment intent process so that your customer can complete the payment process (`nemuru.paymentIntent()`).